 The Shift

-Rather than maintain an outdated planting scheme with little ecological value, the goal became rethinking the ground layer—choosing plants that could hold the slope while being both productive and beautiful.
+Rather than maintain an outdated planting scheme, the focus became rethinking the ground layer—selecting plants that could stabilize the slope while remaining both productive and beautiful.

-This garden is a study in adaptation—an evolving experiment in how a landscape responds to its history, its conditions, and careful stewardship.
+This garden became a study in adaptation—an evolving experiment shaped through observation, testing, and careful stewardship, responding to its history, conditions, and limits.

 Inherited Landscape

 When we arrived, the garden was home to a dead weeping cherry, ornamental plums, and a white mulberry that, while impressive, was slowly succumbing to root rot.
-The only existing plantings we kept were a viburnum and two native dogwoods.
+The only existing plantings we chose to retain were a viburnum and two native dogwoods.

-The site’s steep slope brought its own challenges—drainage issues, soil erosion, and major basement leaks during summer storms.
-The existing pachysandra monoculture offered little ecological value or interest.
+The site’s steep slope brought its own challenges—drainage issues, soil erosion, and basement leaks during summer storms.
+An existing pachysandra monoculture offered little ecological value or seasonal interest.